izuzanak/yapgen/README.md

 comment_ml  {"/*".(!'*'+('*'.!'/'))*."*/"}
 ```

-Regular expressions can be use to recognize binary data.
+Regular expressions can be used to recognize binary data.

 ```
 PACKET_ADDRESS     {"/?".(<09>+<az>+<AZ>)*.'!'."\x0d\x0a"}